-The ACLU of Ohio Foundation qualifies as a charitable organization under Section 501(c)(3) of the Internal Revenue Code and the ACLU of Ohio qualifies as a charitable organization under Section 501(c)(4) of the Internal Revenue Code.
+The ACLU of Ohio Foundation qualifies as a charitable organization under Section 501(c)(3) of the Internal Revenue Code and the ACLU of Ohio qualifies as a social welfare organization under Section 501(c)(4) of the Internal Revenue Code.
 Accordingly, both Organizations are exempt from income taxes.

-For the years ended March 31, 2023 and 2022, there was no tax interest or penalties reflected in the consolidated statement of activities or in the consolidated statement of financial position.
+For the years ended March 31, 2024 and 2023, there was no tax interest or penalties reflected in the consolidated statement of activities or in the consolidated statement of financial position.